swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     ls ..

-prints the contents of the `/home/swc/boot-camps`.
+prints the contents of the ~/boot-camps directory.
 You can chain these together, so:

     ls ../../

-prints the contents of `/home/swc` which is your home directory.
+prints the contents of what should be your home directory.
 Finally, the special directory `.` always refers to your current directory.
 So, `ls`, `ls .`, and `ls ././././.` all do the same thing, they print the contents of the current directory.
 This may